|Course coordinator(s)||dr. V Blok|

 After successful completion of this course students are expected to be able to:

-- analyse and apply theoretical models about collaboration between business and all kinds of stakeholders;
+- analyse and apply theoretical models of organizational justice;

 - paper assignment;